commonknowledge/join/readme.md

 - `packages/theme`: A Bootstrap based WordPress theme implementing the design system used by the join site.

-- `packages/join-flow`: A React project (using create-react-app) implementing the join form frontend.
+- `packages/join-flow`: A React project (using create-react-app) implementing the join flow frontend.

-- `packages/join-block`: A WordPress Gutenberg block that allows the join form to be dropped into a WordPress page, along with the backend join logic that communicates services to make the person a member.
+- `packages/join-block`: A WordPress Gutenberg block that allows the join flow to be dropped into a WordPress page, along with the backend join logic that communicates services to make the person a member.

 ## How this works